Elyasb14/tinyweather/hardware/hardware_and_packaging.md

 We should likely go with a **15-watt solar panel** to be on the safe side, as power demands could increase at times.

+### Solar Controller
+So the solar controller will be something like [this](https://www.amazon.com/dp/B075NQH3QW?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_1).

+### Further Work
+We also need circuit protection.
+Like fuses and breakers.
+However, I've dragged my feet long enough and this thing needs to be put to long term testing.
+Therefore, we will go as bare bones as possible.